simplajs/simpla/README.md

 **[See full documentation & API references](https://www.simpla.io/docs)**

-## Questions

-To find out more about Simpla visit the project [website](https://www.simpla.io), and for questions join the community on [Slack](https://slack.simpla.io)

 ## Contributing

 There are lots of ways you can help push the Simpla project forward: